-Even when it comes to personalized consumption or to the experience of feeling involved with the place, behaviours implying a far more complex host area-tourist relationship, the Alps offer interesting opportunities.
+Even with respect to personalized consumption, to feeling involved, behaviours implying a far more complex territory-host relationship, the Alps offer interesting opportunities.
 The mountain, in its broadest sense, conveys and brings to life experiences that go well beyond usual ones, it can communicate strong feelings and offer activities that make the guest feel as an "insider" and experience a very close contact with the environment and even of "dialogue" with the resident population, especially in summer tourism.